 We are looking for someone who is:

-- Proficient with their management skills, has a clear understanding of the design and construction process;
+- Proficient with their management skills, and has a clear understanding of the design and construction process;

-- An effective communicator, someone who comes to work with a positive attitude and is a team player;
+- An effective communicator, will come to work with a positive attitude, and is a team player;

 - Able to demonstrate a high degree of ethics, integrity, and credibility;